hijgo/go-bloc/README.md

 # 💥 go-bloc
 ![lint_and_test_workflow](https://github.com/hijgo/go-bloc/actions/workflows/lint_and_test.yaml/badge.svg)<br/>
-This package provides a adaption of the BloC Design Pattern for go.<br/>
+This package provides an adaption of the BloC Design Pattern for go.<br/>
 You can use the library to structure your code easily and increase the maintainability of your project at the same time.<br/>

 ## What is the BloC Design Pattern? 😅